Lichen Striatus

 The etiology of lichen striatus is unknown.
 Many etiologic or predisposing factors are suggested for lichen striatus.
 The most commonly accepted hypothesis is the combination of genetic predisposition with environmental stimuli.

 Atopy may be a predisposing factor.
 One group reported that 85% of patients with lichen striatus have a family history of atopic dermatitis, asthma, or allergic rhinitis.
-However, another report disputes this claim, stating that the incidence of atopy is no greater than that of the general population.
+However, others have disputed this finding, stating that the incidence of atopy is no greater than that of the general population.

-An autoimmune response may also be involved in lichen striatus.
-A case of lichen striatus has been reported during pregnancy, and it has been postulated that the pregnancy may have triggered an autoimmune response leading to the appearance of the eruption.
-[4] Lichen striatus has also been reported concurrently with vitiligo [5, 6] and after adalimumab [7] and etanercept.
-[8] Some reports simply suggest that lichen striatus is an inflammatory skin disease mediated by T cells.
-It has been reported 17 months after allogenic peripheral blood stem cell transplantation.
-[9]
+An autoimmune response may also be involved.
+Lichen striatus has been reported during pregnancy, and it has been postulated that the pregnancy may have triggered an autoimmune response leading to the appearance of the eruption.
+[10] In addition, lichen striatus has been reported concurrently with vitiligo [11, 12] and after adalimumab [13] and etanercept.
+[14] It has also been reported 17 months after allogenic peripheral blood stem cell transplant.
+[15] Some reports have simply suggested that lichen striatus is an inflammatory skin disease mediated by T cells.

-One group of authors has suggested that epigenetic mosaicism may be involved.
-They hypothesize that lichen striatus is triggered by an immunologic reaction to an infection, which triggers methylation or demethylation of a partially silenced genomic element in predisposed patients.
-[14] A report of concurrent pityriasis rosea and lichen striatus may lend support to this theory.
+One group of authors suggested that epigenetic mosaicism may be involved, hypothesizing that lichen striatus is triggered by an immunologic reaction to an infection, which triggers methylation or demethylation of a partially silenced genomic element in predisposed patients.
+[7] A report of concurrent pityriasis rosea and lichen striatus may lend support to this theory.
 Human herpes viruses 6 and 7 have been implicated in the etiology of pityriasis rosea.
 The concurrent lichen striatus eruption may have manifested after being triggered by this viral infection.
-[20]
+[24]

 Epidemiology